Over 30 Years of Product Innovation and Industry Leadership

 The IncodeX One™ Point-to-Point package solution creates and displays a high quality video stream across a campus, community, country, or around the world in real time.
 The central component of each solution, the IncodeX One H.264 encoder, provides both HD and SD video encoding options as well as support for embedded digital audio and unbalanced analog audio.
 Also included with each Point-to-Point package is an HD/SD decoder and easy-to-use software interface for managing encode and decode settings.
 Multiple decoders can also be added to turn the IncodeX One Point-to-Point package into a Point-to-Multipoint solution, allowing the IncodeX One's data stream to be delivered to multiple end points.

-Having provided over 30 years of the best in communications technology, we'd like to thank those who have supported us along the way.
+Having provided 35 years of the best in communications technology, we'd like to thank those who have supported us along the way.
 LEIGHTRONIX continues to be a trusted source of reliable, high quality solutions for recording, broadcasting, and streaming valuable digital media content.
 With products that not only work as advertised, but also consistently exceed customers' expectations, we are proud of our reputation for providing customers with cutting-edge, quality equipment at affordable prices.
 We look forward to providing the best in product reliability, versatility, and support for years to come.